 Te Nukutai o Tapoa - Naval Point - Stage 3

-A new public recreational landscape deeply grounded in collaboration with cultural partners Ngāti Wheke and the local stakeholders at Naval Point, Lyttelton
+A new public recreational landscape deeply grounded in collaboration with CCC, Ngāti Wheke and the local stakeholders at Naval Point, Whakaraupō - Lyttelton.

 The 7000m2 project area includes new courts, a change pavilion serving the adjacent sports fields, a nature playspace and a 200m long landscape featuring cultural narrative, storytelling and over 2000m2 of biodiverse plantings.

 The design draws on the local vernacular, repurposing LPC wharf timbers, using rusticated metals, and yellow handrails that echo nearby tanks.
-Wharf piles and beams express the original seabed, while the wheke (octopus) inspires a mounded playspace.
+Wharf timbers express the original seabed depths, while the wheke (octopus) inspires a mounded playspace which was designed through collaborative workshops with the adjacent Sea Scouts.
 It is a project designed for the locals, with the locals – people and wildlife alike.

 • Christchurch City Council